 1. Boston University

-Our number one recommendation is Boston University, which is highly regarded since it has earned accreditation from the New England Commission on Higher Education.
+Our number one recommendation is Boston University, which is accredited by the New England Commission of Higher Education.

-Among its alumni and past academics, the university takes pride in its eight Nobel Laureates, such as Osamu Shimomura in 2008, Nobel Prize in Chemistry, and Daniel Tsui in 1998, Nobel Prize in Physics.
-The institution believes in skill-based tutoring methods and practical learning techniques to enhance the student’s abilities.
+Among its alumni and past academics, the university has several Nobel Laureates, including Osamu Shimomura, the 2008 Nobel Prize winner in Chemistry, and Daniel Tsui, the 1998 Nobel Prize winner in Physics.
+The institution emphasizes skill-based tutoring methods and practical learning techniques to enhance students’ abilities.

 2. Duke University

-The second institution that we suggest for all marine biology enthusiasts is Duke University, with 25th place in the overall world’s best universities rankings in 2023.
-Their students thrive by experiencing international specialists discussing their research issues in class, introducing them to basic concepts and current discoveries or topics.
+The second institution that we suggest for marine biology enthusiasts is Duke University, which is ranked #62 in the QS World University Rankings 2026.
+Their students thrive by experiencing specialists discussing research issues in class, introducing them to basic concepts and current discoveries or topics.

-Duke is also considered a top institution for studying marine biology in the USA, as it offers merit-based scholarships to students, a welcoming campus life, and a diverse student body.
+Duke is also considered a strong institution for studying marine science and conservation in the USA, as it offers merit-based scholarships to incoming first-year students, a welcoming campus life, and a diverse student body.

 3. University of Washington

-The University of Washington is next on our list because it is an institution for research, teaching, and community service.
-According to the Northwest Commission on Colleges and Universities, which approved the university, it is among the top 150 institutions worldwide.
+The University of Washington is next on our list because it is a major institution for research, teaching, and community service.
+It is accredited by the Northwest Commission on Colleges and Universities and is ranked #81 in the QS World University Rankings 2026.

 In terms of academic reputation, the University of Washington is among the very best.
-With over 60,000 students enrolled annually, it is a thriving hub for innovative research in subjects ranging from health to education, public policy, aviation, and business.
+With more than 63,000 students across its three campuses in 2025–2026, it is a thriving hub for innovative research in subjects ranging from health to education, public policy, aviation, and business.

-Students in its four-year Marine Biology bachelor’s degree can study topics including marine ecology, physiology, evolution, conservation, and management.
-Further electives may be chosen from those provided by the School of Oceanography and Friday Harbor Laboratories.
+Students in its Marine Biology bachelor’s degree can study topics including marine ecology, physiology, evolution, conservation, and management.
+Advanced electives may be chosen from courses offered by the School of Aquatic and Fishery Sciences, the School of Oceanography, and Friday Harbor Laboratories.

-As part of this integrated practical study, students also participate in a research or fieldwork session at Friday Harbor Labs or a comparable location.
-A graduate from this major can find employment options with positions such as aquatic land manager, environmental planner, environmental consultant, biomedical researcher, fish biologist, research tech, field scientist, and others.
+As part of this integrated practical study, students also complete an integrative field experience, such as a research or field course at Friday Harbor Labs or a similar site.
+Graduates from this major can find employment options in areas such as aquatic land management, environmental planning, environmental consulting, biomedical research, fisheries biology, research technology, field science, and related fields.

 4. California State University, Long Beach

-California State University in Long Beach is one of just a few universities that offer a four-year Bachelor of Science in Marine Biology.
-The Biological Sciences Department conducts this undergraduate course so that graduates may pursue additional studies in marine biology at the master’s level or find an occupation in the corporate or public sector.
+California State University in Long Beach offers a Bachelor of Science in Marine Biology for undergraduates and a Master of Science in Biology for graduate students carrying out original research in marine biology.
+The Biological Sciences Department conducts this undergraduate course so that graduates may pursue additional studies in marine biology at the master’s level or find employment in the corporate or public sector.

 5. University of New Hampshire